omunroe-com/leinwiki/Repeatability.md

 ## Corporate artifact repository

-To get artifacts from corporate artifact repository you need to define this repository in `profiles.clj`
+To get artifacts from your corporate artifact repository, you need to define this repository in `profiles.clj`:

 ```clojure
 {:user
   {:repositories [["repository-name" {:url "https://repository.url.com"}]]}}.
 ```

-Please bear in mind that having artifacts from corporate repository already downloaded in local repository by other project management application (e.g. [`mvn`]()) isn't enough.
-You still need to define corporate repository in `profiles.clj` (the name is what matters).
+Please bear in mind that having artifacts from a corporate repository already downloaded in your local repository by other project management applications (e.g. [Apache Maven](http://maven.apache.org/)) is not enough.
-This is due to how `aether` resolves artifacts in local repository.
+You would still need to define the corporate repository in `profiles.clj` – the name is what matters.
+This is due to how Aether resolves artifacts in local repositories.
-There's no equivalent whatsoever in leingingen of `--legacy-local-repository` option that can be found in `mvn`.
+There are no equivalent of the `--legacy-local-repository` option from Maven.